pyeventsourcing/eventsourcing/docs/topics/process.rst

 In this test, a new aggregate is created by the policy, and checked by the test.
 The test is able to check the new aggregate because the new aggregate is returned by the policy.
 Policies should normally return new aggregates to the caller.
+Remember, do not call the __save__() method of new aggregates: their pending events will be collected after the ``policy()`` method has returned.

 If a policy retrieves and changes an already existing aggregate, the aggregate does not need to be returned by the policy to the caller.
-The test will have already constructed the aggregate, before passing it to the policy in a Python dict, as the policy's ``repository`` arg, so the test is in a good position to check the aggregate is changed by the policy in the expected way.
+Again, there is no need to call the ``__save__()`` method of changed aggregates, pending events will be collected after the ``policy()`` method has finished.
+The test will already have a reference to the aggregate, because it will have constructed the aggregate before passing it to the policy, so the test will be in a good position to check the aggregate changes as expected.

 Here's a test for the orders policy responding to a ``Reservation.Created`` event.
-It shows how to test that an already existing aggregate is changed in an expected way by a policy.
+It shows how a policies that change already existing aggregates can be tested.

 .. code:: python